farshadfalaki/package-challenge/README.md

 # package-challenge
-This project is for Mobiquity company assignment : Packaging challenge.
+This project is for  Packaging challenge.

 ### Introduction
 You want to send your friend a package with different things.
 Each thing you put inside the package has such parameters as index number, weight and cost.
 The package has a weight limit.